-- Idea: Use part of page offset to index the cache - \ recall that page offset is identical in both virtual and physical addresses - Virtually indexed, physically tagged - Limitation: ditect-mapped cache size may not be bigger than page size
+- Idea: Use part of page offset to index the cache - recall that page offset is identical in both virtual and physical addresses - Virtually indexed, physically tagged - Limitation: direct-mapped cache size may not be bigger than page size increase associativity to get larger caches (e.g., IBM 3033 has 16-way set-associative cache to get over the limit of 4KB page size)

-Block address Block

-Tag Index offset
+Block address Block Tag Index offset

 © 2007 Elsevier, Inc. All rights reserved.